amitkryadavsachin/Design-Pattern/README.md

 # Composite Design Pattern
 ## Overview
-The Composite Design Pattern is a structural design pattern that allows you to build complex tree structures by composing objects into hierarchical forms.
-It lets the client interact with individual objects and groups of objects in the same way.
+- The Composite Design Pattern is a structural design pattern that allows you to build complex tree structures by composing objects into hierarchical forms.
+It lets the client interact - with individual objects and groups of objects in the same way.

 ## Key Concepts
-Component: A common interface for all objects in the hierarchy.
+- Component: A common interface for all objects in the hierarchy.
-Leaf: Represents individual objects (e.g., files).
+-  Represents individual objects (e.g., files).
-Composite: Represents a group of objects (e.g., folders).
+- Composite: Represents a group of objects (e.g., folders).
-Use Case
+- Use Case
-Imagine a file system where:
+- Imagine a file system where:

 ## Files are individual components.
-Folders are composite components that can contain files or other folders.
+- Folders are composite components that can contain files or other folders.
-The Composite Design Pattern allows you to interact with files and folders uniformly.
+- The Composite Design Pattern allows you to interact with files and folders uniformly.

 ## Benefits
-Simplifies code dealing with tree structures.
+- Simplifies code dealing with tree structures.
-Provides flexibility to add new components without changing existing code.
+- Provides flexibility to add new components without changing existing code.
-Enables part-whole hierarchies to be represented transparently.
+- Enables part-whole hierarchies to be represented transparently.
 ## When to Use
-When working with hierarchical structures (e.g., file systems, organizational charts).
+- When working with hierarchical structures (e.g., file systems, organizational charts).
-When you want to treat individual objects and composites uniformly.
+- When you want to treat individual objects and composites uniformly.